Lumbar disc injury?

 Quick tips for managing acute disc pain.

 - Try to avoid prolonged periods of sitting.
 If you can, use a sit-stand desk at work and change your sitting position regularly.
 This can reduce your accumulative load.
 When you are sitting, ensure you are not tucked under or slumped as this can increase pressure on your lower back area.
 You can improve your sitting posture by widening your hips and if you can elevate your hips higher than your knees, this can help reduce pressure in your lower back.
 A small lumbar roll cushion in the lower back can also assist some people.
-Watch our video on correct sitting posture here!
+Watch our video for quick tips to improve your sitting posture here!

 - Minimise lifting and bending in the short term.